 You can check out the page builder itself or play with the Theme Customizer.
 They also run a demo (again instead of a free version) on one of their other products, the Beaver Theme.

 If you're having second thoughts about making the purchase, maybe the demo can soothe you over.

-But if you want to use the plugin on your site to test, you can download and install the Lite version from the WordPress plugin repository.
+But if you want to use the page builder plugin on your site to test, you can download and install the Lite version from the WordPress plugin repository.
 It lets you use the plugin on your site but it gives you limited access to modules and templates

 Nonetheless, this is the best way for you to use the plugin on your site.
 If you like what you're seeing from the Lite version, only then can you purchase the paid version.